algomak/100DaysOfCode/README.md

 # 100DaysOfCode
-Creating repo to track my progress
+Creating this repo to track my progress

+###
+Refer to the log.md file to check each problem's description